 You can make this recipe even healthier by using low-sodium chicken broth and low sodium diced tomatoes.
 Although I loved the flavor of the chili powder and cumin, feel free to adjust the amounts to your personal preference.

 Full of chicken, corn, black beans and kale… you just can’t go wrong with this hearty soup.
-Oh, and it’s great with tortilla chips!
+I love it with tortilla chips or skillet cornbread (YUM!).

 - 1 tablespoon olive oil